davaya/openc2-jadn/jadn-v2.0.md

 ### 4.3.2 Compound Types

-JADN has five compound types that define the type of each element in the collection, the multiplicity type of the collection, and literal representations of the collection using encoding rules for each compound type:
+JADN has five compound types that define the type of each element in a collection, the multiplicity semantics of the collection, and literal representations of the collection using encoding rules for each compound type:
 * Unstructured types [**ArrayOf**](#4321-arrayofvaluetype) and [**MapOf**](#4322-mapofkeytype-valuetype)
 specify that every element in the collection has the same type.
 * Structured types [**Array**](#4323-array), [**Map**](#4324-map) and [**Record**](#4325-record)
 define the type of each element individually, by position, key, or both.
-Because position and key are unique, structured types inherently have semantic type isUnique=True (Set, OrderedSet, Map, or OrderedMap).

 #### 4.3.2.1 ArrayOf(valueType)